bradcopenhaver/dotnet-seafood-site/README.md

 #### Installation

 Clone this repository and open the solution file `SonOfCod.sln` in Visual Studio.
 Open SSMS and connect to `(localdb)mssqllocaldb`, and run the script in the `SonOfCodDB.sql` file to create the local database.
 You can log in to the admin portal with email `admin@admin` and password `123qweA!`.
+You can also build the database by migration, but there will be no default admin account to log into.
+To migrate the database, right click on `SonOfCod` in the `src` folder and select `Build`.
+When the build is complete, navigate to the same folder in a command terminal and run `dotnet ef database update` to create the database on your local SQL server.
+You'll have to remove the `[Authorize]` tags that appear in `AccountController.cs` in order to access the admin portal.

 ## Known Bugs